Consult Super-Specialist Doctors at CARE Hospitals

 find foreign items in the soft tissues around or within bones

 The x-ray images will be analyzed by a radiologist, a doctor who is qualified to monitor and interpret radiology tests.
-The radiologist will submit a signed report to your primary care physician or referring physician, who will go through the findings with you.
+The radiologist will submit a signed report to your primary care physician or referring physician, who will go through the findings with you and further decide on Fracture Treatment in Hyderabad.

 You may require a follow-up examination.
 A follow-up test may be necessary to further analyze a suspected problem with more views or particular imaging technology.
 Follow-up assessments are frequently the most effective approach to determine if therapy is effective or whether an issue requires attention.